blastbeng/spotisub/README.md

 ## Description

-Simple playlist generator based on spotify user reccomendations with Navidrome support
+Simple playlist generator based on spotify user and artists reccomendations with Navidrome support

+This script will also try to match all yours Spotify playlist to your music library

+SCRIPT STEPS:
+* Generate 5 playlist based on your history, top tracks and saved tracks
+* Generate artist reccomendation playlists for every artist in your library
+* Generate playlists based on your created and followed playlists on Spotify

 ## Getting Started